Virtual Clinic Videos

 Signals — Marshall Abrams

-Learn how to make a dwarf signal
+Learn how to make a dwarf signal with a

-chips light up a whole circle.
-This means that in addition to
+a whole circle.
+This means that in addition to green and red, they

-green and red, they make a quite nice yellow if both the red
+make a quite nice yellow if both the red and green are turned on.

-version, which can be used on the main line approach track and
+They also come in a green-yellow version, which can be used on the

-two red-green on the main and side tracks.
-View Clinic
+main line approach track and two red-green on the main and side

 Similar: Semaphore Signals by Jim Atkinson